vmware-samples/vmware-blockchain-samples/vmbc-ethereum/block-explorers/epirus-explorer/README.md

-# Sirato for VMWare Blockchain
+# Sirato for VMware Blockchain

 Todo(Ramki): Need to get sirato-dashboard.png file
 <!--- ![alt text](sirato-dashboard.png "Sirato dashboard") --->

 ### Overview

-Sirato is a data and analytics platform for VMWare Blockchain for Ethereum.
+Sirato is a data and analytics platform for VMware Blockchain for Ethereum.

 It provides a rich API, and easy to use interface to provide information on the various assets such as tokens, and smart contracts deployed on blockchains.